 2. Bio-hybrid Solar Cells

 A bio-hybrid solar cell is formed by combining organic and inorganic matter.
-These cells were first created when a team recreated photosynthesis using Photosystem I to get better solar energy conversion efficiency than regular PV cells.
+These cells were first created when a team recreated photosynthesis using Photosystem I for better solar energy conversion efficiency than regular PV cells.

 When several layers of Photosystem I are put together, they convert the energy collected into chemical energy, resulting in current passing through the cell.